I was carried to the Tower to serve our Earl. In place of our mother, who was sought high and low but could not be found.

 Not long after, I was shut fast in that basket.
 It was our old nurse who told me I was going to the Tower.
 I arrkst if I would see that knave Snakes-Purr there.
 She sayt, No. The Tower was for very fine or very wicked folks.
 No thieving player would be imprisoned there.

 She sayt I must keep mine eyes and ears open and my thoughts to myself, because there would be other cats in the Tower.
 They might tell me they had employment there, but that was to give colour to their creepings about.
-In truth, they might be spies who would work against me.
+In truth, they were like to be spies who would work against me.

 I concealed myself beneath a cloth that was in the basket.
 Other cloths were thrust in over me.
 I was taken to what I now know to be a coach.
 I did not like the noises I could hear.